The best Skullcandy headphones you should get in 2022.

 The mids and highs on Hesh 3 are somewhat balanced, which is excellent.
 However, the bass is noticeably boosted and can affect the overall clarity.
 The sound signature leans towards very warm, which some might find fun and pleasing.

 With only 200 grams, you barely feel these Skullcandy headphones on your head.
-And thanks to massive, plush ear pads, comfort get outstanding.
+And thanks to massive, plush ear pads, comfort gets outstanding so that you can wear them for long hours.

-Thick ear cushions on Hehs 3 also carry excellent passive noise isolation properties.
+Thick ear cushions on Hehs 3 also carry excellent ambient noise isolation properties.
 Ear cups rotate in all directions and can even fold upward to save space, making them very portable.

-For extra versatility, you do get an option to plug these via a 3.5mm audio jack.
+For extra features and versatility, you do get an option to plug these via a 3.5mm audio jack.

 6. Skullcandy Riff Wireless

-Best Skullcandy on-ear headphones with unique ear pads and super lightweight construction.
+Best Skullcandy headphones with unique ear pads and super lightweight construction.

 - Fun, V-shaped sound